 On the Advanced sharing settings pane, click on Private and/or Public networks to expand.

 Then toggle the button to the On or Off position to enable or disable Network discovery as highlighted below.

 Network discovery is turned Off by default on the Public network profile.
 That should do it.

-If you rather use the command prompt to enable or disable Network discovery, then follow the steps below.
+If you would read, use the command prompt to enable or disable Network discovery, follow the steps below.